kdeldycke/awesome-engineering-team-management/readme.md

 ### Tickets

 - [There Are No Bugs, Just TODOs](https://almad.blog/essays/no-bugs-just-todos/) - Issue trackers needs to materialize ownership, queue position, state, task breakdown and aggressive closing.
 Priority, ticket type, software version, severity and long-life tickets are anti-patterns.

+### Delivery

+- [How I ship projects at big tech companies](https://www.seangoedecke.com/how-to-ship/) - “Shipping is a social construct within a company.
+Concretely, that means that a project is shipped when the important people at your company believe it is shipped.”

 ## Agile